Blaine Robison, M.A.

 with a sword: Grk. machaira refers to a relatively short weapon with a sharp blade, mainly used for stabbing.
 The term is used for a dagger and the Roman short sword.
 Jewish law provided four methods of capital punishment, stoning, burning, slaying with the sword and strangling (Sanhedrin 7:1).
 Under the Empire the Romans practiced various forms of execution, especially beheading by the axe after flogging (Tacitus, Annals of Imperial Rome, II:32; Suetonius, The Twelve Caesars, VI:49).
 Beheading by the sword was also common.
 The Sage R. Judah stigmatizes beheading by the sword as a Roman practice, and preferred the axe instead (Sanh.
 52b).
 However, for someone that drew people away to the worship of other gods (Deut 13:14), beheading by the sword was particularly preferred (Sanh.
 111b).

-However, the lack of a mention of a trial and the murder of Jacob resulting from Agrippa's decision and the type of sword used, killing Jacob could have been a summary execution after arrest, or even possibly the act of an assassin.
+However, there is no mention of beheading as in the case of Yochanan the Immerser (Matt 14:10).
+With the lack of a mention of a trial and the murder of Jacob resulting from Agrippa's decision and the type of sword used, killing Jacob could have been a summary execution after arrest, or even possibly the act of an assassin.
 As King and Prefect of Judaea Agrippa did not need to consult the Sanhedrin.
 Lightfoot notes that the death of Jacob fulfilled the prophecy of Yeshua, "The cup that I drink you shall drink" (Mark 10:39).
 Of interest is that there was no effort to appoint a successor to Jacob after his death, as was done to replace Judas.
 Barnabas could have been considered a de facto replacement by virtue of his appointed ministry in the previous chapter.

 3 And having seen that it was pleasing to the Judean authorities, he proceeded also to arrest Peter.
 Now these were the days of Unleavened Bread.